 Scheduling follow up appointments can help the caregiver create a timeline for appointments and physiotherapy sessions (if needed).
 It is better to be prepared for sudden trips to the family doctor in case the patient doesn’t feel well.
 Post-operative patients go through a lot of pain so providing them with comfortable footwear will help them walk in and out of the house easily.
 It is better not to use footwear that can slip and slide and cause the patient to fall.
 Remind them gently to walk slowly and not to take hurried steps.

 Prepare for side effects

 Hospital medications usually stop on the day of discharge, but most patients are given pain medications to manage discomfort or post surgery pain.
-If these medications are new for the patient, they can have some unintended side effects.
+If these medications are new for the patient, they can have some unintended side effects during post surgery care.
 It is important to be mentally prepared for unexpected issues.
 Keep an eye on the patient to see if they are healing well or if they need to see the doctor as a precautionary step.

 It is important to be knowledgeable about the potential side effects of new medications that have been prescribed.
 Many drugs can have interactions, ask if the new prescription will react with existing medicines or certain food.
 Caregivers can save themselves the trouble of going through unexpected issues if they talk openly and discuss potential risks with the doctor.

 Caregiver stress is often associated with exhaustion and sense of isolation.
 Most caregivers are hesitant to ask for help because they fear being judged.
 It is common for caregivers to feel guilty when asking for assistance.
 But a patient who is recovering from surgery needs diligent care and attention.
 If the caregiver feels tired, it is always better to ask for help.